Harlequin F.C.: 2011–2012 season

-Harlequins started the season well, winning their first ten premiership games before losing to Saracens at Twickenham Stadium in "Big Game 4" in front of a then club record for a premiership crowd, consisting of 82,000.
+Harlequins started the season well, winning their first ten premiership games before losing to Saracens at Twickenham Stadium in "Big Game 4" in front of a then club record for a premiership crowd and a world record for the highest attendance of a regular season club fixture, consisting of 82,000.
 The club's results after the defeat to Saracens continued to be generally strong, with only three other defeats in the regular season and the club went on to finish top of the league.
 They played Northampton Saints at the Twickenham Stoop on 12 May 2012, a match which they won thanks to a 25–23 victory sealed with a try in the 77th minute by Joe Marler.
 Harlequins beat Leicester Tigers on 26 May 2012, in the Premiership final at Twickenham Stadium to win their first Aviva Premiership title with a score of 30–23 in front of an 81,779 crowd.
 Tom Williams and Chris Robshaw scored the tries and Nick Evans scored 20 points through penalties and a conversion.
 Chris Robshaw was named man of the match.
+Nick Evans also equalled the record at the time for the most conversions by one player in a Premiership final with six.

 During this season, Harlequins played in the Heineken Cup thanks to their victory in the Amlin Cup the season before.
 However, they lost out on a quarter final spot in the last game of the pool stage after a defeat to Connacht.
 Subsequently, they went into the Amlin Cup competition but were resoundingly beaten by Toulon.
 Harlequins also played in the LV= Cup but did not make it out of their group with two wins and two losses.